Skip links

 in 3.9 billion years

-The Milky Way’s central black hole goes from a few million to a few billion solar masses thanks to a nice feast of stars caused by the instability caused by the first impact with Andromeda.
-Eventually the object cyclically transforms into a very bright quasar
+The Milky Way’s central black hole grows from a few million to a few billion solar masses thanks to a glut of stars triggered by the instability caused by the initial impact with Andromeda.
+Eventually, the object cyclically transforms into a very bright quasar for

 in 3.8 billion years